Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2026]

 This will result in long-lasting agreements that truly align with your child’s educational, daily, developmental, and emotional well-being or needs.

 Want to create a long-term custody agreement at a fraction of the cost of a court custody battle?
-Talk to California’s Best mediator, Dina Haddad, by scheduling a FREE Child Custody Mediation Consult.
+Talk to California’s Best mediator, Dina Haddad, by scheduling a free child custody mediation consult.

 Families First mediation empowers California parents and divorcing spouses to come to an agreement that works for everyone and is in the child’s best interests.
 All this can be achieved without a courtroom battle that wastes precious time and resources.